Belarus entry requirements for Lithuania passport holders

 Show you can support yourself

-Officers can request proof you have enough money for your stay — roughly €50 per day.
-A bank statement or credit card with available limit usually satisfies them.
-They rarely check this for short visits, but have it accessible.
+You might be asked to show you have enough money for your stay — roughly €50 per day is a safe benchmark.
+A bank statement or a credit card with a decent limit usually satisfies them.

 Recommended